Listwas/password_manager/README.md

+# password manager
-A minimal, file-based manager written in Python.
+a minimal file-based password manager written in python.
-No dependencies, simple CLI, custom storage format.
+no dependencies, simple cli menus, custom plain-text storage.
-Built to practice structuring code and handling state.
+built to practice clean architecture, separation of concerns, and state handling.

-## Usage

-## Future Roadmap
+## usage
-- python vault.py add github user mysecret123
-- python vault.py get github
+run the app:
-- python vault.py list
+python main.py
-- python vault.py delete github
-- Encryption
+you will be asked for a vault username. a vault file will be stored in: data/<username>.vault

+after logging in, the menu looks like this:
+1. add entry
+2. get entry
+3. list entries
+4. delete entry
+5. quit

+entries are stored internally as: service|username|password

+## current features
+-add a new credential
+-search by service name
+-list all stored credentials
+-delete an entry by index
+-automatic saving on exit

+## future roadmap
+-encryption
-- Hashed master password
+-hashed master password
-- Backup files
+-command-line flags
+-entry editing